 If you just need a shortlist

-- A pet likely to develop a chronic, expensive condition: Trupanion — unlimited payouts and true direct vet pay, if you go in accepting the documented renewal record above.
+- A pet likely to develop a chronic, expensive condition: Trupanion — no-payout-limit options and real-time direct pay at participating clinics, if you go in accepting the documented renewal record above.

 - A senior pet other carriers won't enroll: Spot — no upper age limit at enrollment.